NBKRedSpy/StacklandsIdleVillager/README.md

 ![Idle Villager](media/icon.png)

+# Note
+This is a beta version.
+Beta issue:  When changing the mod's options, click the back button instead of using the escape key or the configuration will be out of sync.

 # Settings
 The mod options includes settings to enable or disable the highlighting of the following idle cards: